xiaojiaozid-byte/Egg-twisting-machine/README-EN_US.md

 > 1. Please do not use the public account as your main account.
 > 2. Do not change the password.
 If found, the IP will be banned.
 > 3. This account's prize pool and password will be reset from time to time.
 > 4. Enjoy!
-If you need a private account, please contact "WeChat: 13503501032".
+If you need a private account, please contact "Bilibili:白米不是笨蛋".

 ---